Self-Stabilizing Self-Assembly: Methodology

 \subsubsection{Tile drive}

 Only the tiles forming the cross-shaped seed, see Fig. \ref{fig:self_stabilizing}, are static (lacking the drive), while the others are driven by force $\vec{F}_i$.
-We do not model the full bristle-bot drive dynamics, but we replace it with a combination of a force, acting in the center of a tile, and a torque, allowing the tile to rotate, thereby allowing a universal control of the tile motion.
-To compare the proposed self-stabilizing strategy to macroscale self-assembly and the common strategy presented in our previous work~\cite[and the references therein]{ral_21}, we implemented two types of motion simulating the unicycle model abd a reactor shaking in a horizontal plane.
+We do not model the full bristle-bot drive dynamics, but rather replace this with a combination of force acting in the center of a tile, and a torque, allowing the tile to rotate, thereby allowing universal control of the motion of a tile.
+To compare the proposed self-stabilizing strategy to macroscale self-assembly and the common strategy presented in our previous work~\cite[and the references therein]{ral_21}, we implemented two types of motion simulating the unicycle model and a reactor shaking in a horizontal plane.

-The unicycle-like dynamics of the $i$-th tile is achieved by application of a force $\vec{F}_i$ given as:
+The unicycle-like dynamics of the $i$-th tile is achieved by application of force $\vec{F}_i$ given as:

-where $u(t) = \sin(2\pi f t)$~(with $f$ representing the excitation frequency), $F_{mag}$ is a constant controlling the magnitude of the force, and $\phi_i$ is the orientation of a tile, recall Eq.~\eqref{eq:mmodel}.
+where $u(t) = \sin(2\pi f t)$~(with $f$ representing the motion frequency), $F_\mathrm{mag}$ is a constant controlling the magnitude of the force, and $\phi_i$ is the orientation of a tile, recall Eq.~\eqref{eq:mmodel}.
+In this case, frequency $f$ was set to $0.1$~Hz meaning that the direction of motion was reversed every $10$~s.